 Tom Ross Gallery

 If artist Tom Ross Rosenberg’s unique artwork looks familiar, it may be because you’ve seen it on Sonoma wine labels.
-Visit the Tom Ross Gallery and admire and wonder at his unique “reverse” painting technique – abstract acrylic-on-acrylic woven colors – up close and in full size.
+Visit the Tom Ross Gallery and admire his unique “reverse” painting technique – abstract acrylic-on-acrylic woven colors – up close and in full size.

 T Santora Gallery

 “Modern art at moderate prices.”
 This is the welcome mantra of artist T Santora, who divides his time between Palm Springs and Napa.
-T describes himself as a “process” artist, painting abstracts and images.
+T describes himself as a “process” artist, creating abstract paintings and images.
 See for yourself at his T Santora Gallery.

 Kee Gallery

-The Kee Gallery is represented by three main artists: Kathleen Strukoff, Ernesto Ramirez, and Erich Meager.
+The Kee Gallery is represented by three prominent artists: Kathleen Strukoff, Ernesto Ramirez, and Erich Meager.
 They bring energy and vitality to every event and interaction, infusing a sense of playfulness and joy into their gallery and their creations.
-Learn more about these artists here.